 It’s not the only one.
 Investing platforms like DiversyFund have proliferated since the passage of the JOBS Act and the finalization of Regulation A. Like DiversyFund, each has its own merits and demerits, but all share a common goal: to democratize investing by broadening access to nontraditional asset classes.

-Ultimately, it’s up to you – ideally, in consultation with your financial advisor – to determine whether platforms like DiversyFund are suitable for you and your family.
+Ultimately, it’s up to you – ideally, in consultation with your financial advisor – to determine whether investment platforms like DiversyFund are suitable for you and your family.
 But overall, DiversyFund and its ilk serve an important purpose for rank-and-file savers, and the investing public is better off for their existence.